Regional Project Office

 This program of work will provide safety and efficiency benefits for the state's freight and tourism industries along with commuters and local traffic.

-The Freight and Regional Program Office is carrying out projects on the following highways:
+The Regional Project Office is carrying out projects on the following highways:

 - Princes Highway